atennapel/dynamicinstances/presentation/notes.md

 ensure that any escape instance is unused in a closure But we cannot prove this using the typing rules we have now.

-We believe the typing rules for the intermediate forms are the main problem They will probably need to be different
+We believe the typing rules for the intermediate forms are the main problem.
-One approach is for the semantics to keep track of a global store of instance locations which is then also used by the typing rules, but this does not straightforwardly solve the problems because the type of an instance depends on an effect scope which may be out of scope.
+They will probably need to be different.
+We still conjecture the system is type safe and that a different strategy will be able to formally proof this.

 # Conclusion
 So in conclusion, I have shown how Miro allows for the definition of